 Schedule Your Free, No-Obligation Consultation Today

 For more than 30 years, Reid Wissner has helped personal injury victims obtain the justice and compensation they deserve.
 If you’ve suffered any type of injury on another’s property, please call Reid B. Wissner Law Offices at 212-406-9288 right away to discuss your case for free.
-We proudly serve clients from Brooklyn, Queens and the Bronx.
+You can also fill out the appointment request form on this page, and our team will help you set up your meeting.
+We proudly serve clients from NYC, Brooklyn, Queens and the Bronx.